ddamato/damato.design/content/layout-curation.md

 ### Spacing

-Unlike color and typography, spacing has been curated without a separate layer of locative token values.
-This is because the spacing values will not only affect the components but also how the components are arranged on the page.
-There is no conceivable method to generally define where these spacing values would be applied outside of the component library.
+The overall method for managing spacing started by following a common paradigm in many design systems; [an 8 px/pt grid](https://material.io/design/layout/spacing-methods.html#baseline-grid).
+However, instead of the default spacing being the 8px value, the system starts at 16px which relates to the root font-size (1rem).
+Each token in the spacing system [increments exponentially](https://eightshapes.com/articles/space-in-design-systems.html).
+The values are then calculated by multiplying the token by 1rem.
+You may sample an adjustment of the scaling factor with the slider below:

 <gridscale-range></gridscale-range>

+One of the first popular customizations of space was done within [the Gmail application](https://gmail.googleblog.com/2011/11/changing-information-density-in-gmails.html), where values of "comfortable", "cozy", and "compact" help provide a more personalize experience with little effort.
+Google Design has since [taken this concept to Material Design](https://medium.com/google-design/using-material-density-on-the-web-59d85f1918f0).

+#### Columnless

+Unlike many other systems, **there is no concept of columns**.
+Content dictates the size of a component and if reusable spacing tokens are used throughout the page and components, they will align properly.
+This site only has one breakpoint which was determined _when the content breaks the layout_.
+At this point, the page shifts to a mobile-friendly layout.

+References to other places making this decision are scarse because there is an overwhelming amount of references _for_ a grid system.
+[Miriam Suzanne](https://www.miriamsuzanne.com/) spoke about a change in mindset in her talk _[Don’t Use My Grid System](https://www.clarityconf.com/session/dont-use-my-grid-system)_.

+> Think dynamically, how are these relationships working? _Miriam Suzanne, Clarity Conf 2017_

+[Other](https://medium.com/subform/are-grid-systems-still-relevant-in-digital-407beb4128c1) [posts](https://learnui.design/blog/why-beginning-designers-dont-need-grids-type-scales-color-theory.html) also outline the pitfalls to watch out for when constraining a design in a responsive device.

 ### Elevation

 The design system has simplified the concept of elevation is a very selective manner.
 Dropdown components do not flyout from the layout and therefore do not present themselves as elevated.
 The system has no modals; all content is inline with the current focus for the user.
+This also has an added benefit of not needing to juggle focus between elevated parts of the interface.
 For this site in particular, elevation only occurs in mobile, to display the list of navigational menu items over the content when the user opens the menu.